 Mobile Design: What it Is and Why it Matters

-Unless you’ve been cave-dwelling for the last few years, you know that mobile design has become a mission critical for many businesses.
+Unless you’ve been cave-dwelling for the last few years, you know that mobile web design has become a mission critical for many businesses.

 From smartphones and tablets to voice assistants, your customers expect a speedy, intuitive experience — no matter how they find you online.
-But what does that entail for organizations with existing websites?
+But what does that entail for companies with existing websites?
 Do you need to invest in new website development and design?
 Just a refresh for mobile?

 The Forge and Smith team has been crafting mobile-friendly websites for many years, and we’re happy to share our insights on all things mobile.
 Let’s start with the basics: what’s the difference between mobile design and regular web design, and how does it impact your business?

 “Mobile web design is about ensuring your content is accessible to the greatest number of users.
 That’s what’s critical to a website’s success and effectiveness,” says Forge and Smith founder and lead strategist Shawn Johnston.

 When it comes to creating websites for optimal user experiences on mobile devices, there are two key industry terms that you should understand before you plan a project: responsive web design, and mobile-first design.
 These are different approaches to creating a mobile web design.

 Mobile and responsive web design have many things in common:

 - Both are made better if you’ve done plenty of audience research before you approach design